March of the Fire Ants EP

-March of the Fire Ants EP is an EP by American heavy metal band Mastodon.
-The album's title track was originally released on the band's debut, Remission (2002).
+March of the Fire Ants EP is a promotional EP by American heavy metal band Mastodon.
+The song "March of the Fire Ants" is the second track of the band's debut studio album, Remission (2002).

+Music video

+A music video was created for the title track, with filming taking place in the band's hometown of Atlanta and was directed by Chad Rullman.

 Track listing

 Other appearances

 "March of the Fire Ants" appeared on the MTV2 Headbangers Ball compilation and a split 7-inch with High on Fire.
 The cover of Thin Lizzy's "Emerald" was released on the deluxe edition of Remission and a split 7-inch with American Heritage.
 "Crusher Destroyer" was featured in the skateboarding game Tony Hawk's Underground.
 The live version of "Where Strides the Behemoth" was recorded during the Relapse Records Contamination Festival on January 18, 2003 at the Trocadero Theatre in Philadelphia.